Kandahar: Transport

 Kandahar is connected to Quetta Pakistan via Chaman and Kabul by the Kabul-Kandahar Highway and to Herat by the Kandahar-Herat Highway.
 There is a bus station located at the start of the Kabul-Kandahar Highway, where a number of privately owned older-model Mercedes-Benz coach buses are available to take passengers to most major cities of the country.
 Kandahar is also connected by road to Quetta in neighbouring Pakistan.
 Due to the ongoing war, the route to Kabul has become increasingly dangerous as insurgent attacks on convoys and destruction of bridges make it an unreliable link between the two cities.

 Commuters in the city of Kandahar use the public bus system (Milli Bus), and taxicabs and rickshaws are common.
 Private vehicle use is increasing, partially due to road and highway improvements.
 Large dealerships are importing cars from Dubai, UAE.

-Demography and population
+Demographics

 Kandahar has a population of approximately 1,057,500 people in 2008.
 In the province, there are around 14,445 households, with an average of seven individuals per home.
 Around 68 percent of Kandahar's population resides in rural districts, with males accounting for 51 percent of the population.
-Pashtuns are the province's most largest ethnic group.
-Major Pashtun tribes such as the Tareen or Durrani including Barakzai, Popalzai, Alkozai, Noorzai, Ishaqzai, Achakzai, Maku, and Alizai and Khilji are included.
+Pashtuns are the province's largest ethnic group.
+Major Pashtun tribes such as the Durrani including Barakzai, Popalzai, Alkozai, Noorzai, Ishaqzai, Achakzai, Maku, and Qizilbash Shia's and Khilji are included.
 More than 98 percent of the population speaks Pashtu.
-88 center for learning army lessons.
 Only a small percentage of the population speaks Balochi language and Dari.
 Kochi people (Pashtun Nomads) also live in Kandahar province, and their numbers fluctuate depending on the season, with estimates stating approximately 79,000 in the winter and 39,000 in the summer.